 Courses in Philosophy

-Perennial problems of philosophy, such as problems in ethics, epistemology, metaphysics, and philosophy of religion.
+Perennial problems of philosophy, including problems in ethics, in epistemology and metaphysics, in philosophy of religion.
 Major emphases appear in the Schedule of Classes.

 Offered every fall semester.